mattias-p/agent/README.md

 To be on the safe, it follows up on SIGALRM, SIGCHLD and SIGHUP with checking for more work as described above.

-### The Graceful Shutdown state
+### The Graceful Shutdown phase

-In the graceful shutdown high-level state the agent allows active workers to complete their work but doesn't spawn any new ones.
+In the graceful shutdown phase the agent allows active workers to complete their work but doesn't spawn any new ones.

-In essence the agent operates just like in the active state, but with the following exceptions:
+In essence the agent operates just like in the active phase, but with the following exceptions:

 1. The agent won't look for more work and consequently it doesn't spawn any new workers.
 2. The agent won't try to reload its configuration file.
-3. As soon as there are no active workers the agent enters the final state.
+3. As soon as there are no active workers the agent enters the final phase.
-4. On SIGTERM the agent enters the hard shutdown state.
+4. On SIGTERM the agent enters the hard shutdown phase.

-### The Hard Shutdown state
+### The Hard Shutdown phase

-In the hard shutdown high-level state the agent immediately send SIGKILL to all of its active workers, reaps them and releases their associated jobs, and enters the final state.
+In the hard shutdown phase the agent immediately send SIGKILL to all of its active workers, reaps them and releases their associated jobs, and enters the final phase.

-### The final state
+### The final phase

-In the final state the agent terminates with exit status 0;
+In the final phase the agent simply terminates with exit status 0;

 ## Design